danielpost/DPStandards/README.md

 # DPStandards
-Daniel Post WordPress Coding Standards
+Daniel Post WordPress Coding Standards - Largely based on standard WordPress coding standards with a few additions and exceptions.